csatuic/cs361-website-old/_homeworks/homework5.md

 3. Receive and parse a request from the client.
 4. Look for the path that was requested, starting from your document root (the second argument to your program).
 One of four things should happen:
    1. If the path exists and it's a file, formulate a response and send it back to the client (bonus point for handling Content-Type header happens here).
-   2. If the path exists and it's a directory that contains an index.html file, respond with that file.
+   2. If the path exists and it's a directory that contains an `index.html` file, respond with that file.
-   4. If the path does not exist, respond with a 404 code with a basic error page.
+   3. If the path does not exist, respond with a 404 code with a basic error page.
-5. If the requested path contains `cgi`, retrieve the URL parameters and create a new child process.
-Modify the file descriptor of the child process and return the formatted string as plain text.
+5. If the requested path contains `format_string?`, retrieve the URL parameters and create a new child process.
+Modify the file descriptor of the child process and return the formatted string as plain text (Hint: You can use `posix_spawnp` from homework 3).
 6. Close the connection, and continue serving other clients.

 #### Reminders